• Skip to main content

 June 12, 2013

-Lower back pain is a common problem among people suffering from chronic pain, and while upper back pain is not a very common spinal disorder, it can cause significant discomfort and pain when it does occur.
+While pain in the upper back is not a very common spinal disorder, it can cause significant discomfort and pain when it does occur.
 The most common causes of upper back pain are muscular irritation (myofascial pain) and joint dysfunction.

 While there can sometimes be an injury to a disc in the upper back (such as a thoracic herniated disc or degenerated disc) that causes severe upper back pain, such injuries are usually very rare.